MicrosoftDocs/cpp-docs/docs/windows/overview-of-windows-programming-in-cpp.md

 ## Native desktop client applications

-The term *native desktop client application* refers to a C or C++ windowed application that uses the original native [Windows C APIs and/or Component Object Model (COM) APIs](/windows/desktop/apiindex/windows-api-list) to access the operating system.
-Those APIs are themselves written mostly in C. When creating this kind of application, you have the choice of programming directly against a C-style message loop that processes operating system events, or using *Microsoft Foundation Classes* (MFC), a C++ library that wraps Win32 in a way that is lightly object-oriented.
+A *native desktop client application* is a C or C++ windowed application that uses the original native [Windows C APIs or Component Object Model (COM) APIs](/windows/desktop/apiindex/windows-api-list) to access the operating system.
+Those APIs are themselves written mostly in C. There's more than one way to create a native desktop app: You can program using the Win32 APIs directly, using a C-style message loop that processes operating system events.
+Or, you can program using *Microsoft Foundation Classes* (MFC), a lightly object-oriented C++ library that wraps Win32.
 Neither approach is considered "modern" compared to the Universal Windows Platform (UWP), but both are still fully supported and have millions of lines of code running in the world today.
 A Win32 application that runs in a window requires the developer to work explicitly with Windows messages inside a Windows procedure function.
 Despite the name, a Win32 application can be compiled as a 32-bit (x86) or 64-bit (x64) binary.
 In the Visual Studio IDE, the terms x86 and Win32 are synonymous.

 To get started with traditional Windows C++ programming, see [Get Started with Win32 and C++](/windows/desktop/LearnWin32/learn-to-program-for-windows).
 After you gain some understanding of Win32, it will be easier to learn about [MFC Desktop Applications](../mfc/mfc-desktop-applications.md).
 For an example of a traditional C++ desktop application that uses sophisticated graphics, see [Hilo: Developing C++ Applications for Windows](https://msdn.microsoft.com/library/windows/desktop/ff708696.aspx).